Herbaceous Polymer Ring Tutorial

 Created by: Jaci Boston

-- Wash your hands thoroughly before handling the clay, since polymer clay tends to pick up dirt or any other dander that may be hiding.
+- Wash your hands thoroughly before handling the clay, since polymer clay tends to pick up any dirt and dander that may be hiding.

 - Use a pasta machine to condition and flatten the clay.